List of The Adventures of Tintin characters: Antagonists

-Alonso Pérez and Ramón Bada are the chief antagonists in The Broken Ear.
-They discover that a diamond is being concealed in a fetish and do anything to possess it.
-Pérez, an engineer, is the leader of the two.
-Bada, the follower, is a knife thrower, and uses more Spanish in his speech than Pérez.
-While fighting with Tintin in hand-to-hand combat for the diamond, Ramón and Alonso fall into the sea, each clutching whom they believe is Tintin, and drown.
-They are last seen being taken to Hell by smiling winged demons.
+Endaddine Akass

+Endaddine Akass is a guru and main antagonist of the unfinished book Tintin and Alph-Art, the last of The Adventures of Tintin by Hergé.
+An odd-looking man with a large nose, long hair, beard, moustache, and large spectacles, Endaddine Akass holds a conference on "health and magnetism" for crowds of followers including Bianca Castafiore.
+Tintin recognises his voice.
+He could be Dr. Müller or Max Bird, but more than likely he is Rastapopoulos in disguise.
+His name, like many in the series, is based upon the Brussels patois marols.

+In the two completed versions of Tintin and Alph-Art by Yves Rodier and a pseudonymous writer called Ramó Nash, Endaddine is indeed revealed to be Rastapopoulos.
+"You will never take me alive!" he says in the dramatic conclusion.

 Colonel Alvarez

 Colonel Alvarez is the polite aide-de-camp to General Tapioca who appears in Tintin and the Picaros.
 He is the one who receives Captain Haddock and Professor Calculus when they arrive in San Theodoros and takes them to their apartment.
 When he is first introduced in the adventure, he seems to be friendly and good-natured, which impresses the Captain.
 However, it is then revealed that Alvarez is a part of the plot orchestrated by Colonel Sponsz to eliminate Tintin, the Captain, and the Professor, and Alvarez is enraged when his men fail.
 When General Tapioca is overthrown, Alvarez shifts over to Alcazar's side, even expressing disappointment that Tapioca will not be executed.
 He then assists Tintin and the Captain in rescuing Thomson and Thompson and also freeing Bianca Castafiore and her entourage.